glody007/jjenda/README.md

 #### Client Application

-A Flask view is used to serve the `index.html` as an entry point into the Vue app at the endpoint `/`.
+A Express endpoint is used to serve the `index.html` as an entry point into the Vue app at the endpoint `/`.

 The template uses vue-cli 3 and assumes Vue Cli & Webpack will manage front-end resources and assets, so it does overwrite template delimiter.